 - Waiting period: many guaranteed issue policies have a waiting period before the full death benefit is paid, typically two or three years if the insured dies from natural causes.

-Another option that may be available to those who can not qualify for traditional coverage is called an accidental death policy.
+Another option available to those who can not qualify for traditional coverage is an accidental death policy.
 An accidental death policy.

 Accidental Death Policy:

-An accidental death policy is a type of insurance product that pays a benefit in the event of the insured individual’s death or loss of limb as a result of an accident.
+An accidental death policy is an insurance product that pays a benefit in the event of the insured individual’s death or loss of a limb due to an accident.

 Pros of an accidental death benefit: